 (c) Designated staff of the Child Support Enforcement's central office.

 Section 8.
 Written Exceptions.
-(1) If a party to the hearing disagrees with the recommended order, the party may file a written exception with the Commissioner or designee.
+If a party to the hearing disagrees with the recommended order, within fifteen (15) days from the date the recommended order is mailed, the party may file with the secretary written exceptions in accordance with KRS 13B.110(4).

 (2) If the final order differs from the recommended order, the final order shall comply with KRS 13B.120(3).